Yang Min Hyeok to Tottenham Hotspur: Overview and Timeline

 That day Park Moon Sung also weighed in saying that the most likely destination was Tottenham.
 And here we are, a month later on 7/24, Fabrizio Romano official:

 To fellow Korean fans: this is almost unprecedented.
-Even much older guys like Song Min Kyu, Um Won Sang, Eom Ji Sung who have played so well in the K League for so long, either haven’t moved at all (sadly) or are just moving to Europe this season.
+Even older talented wingers/wide forwards like Song Min Kyu, Um Won Sang, Eom Ji Sung, who have played so well in the K League for so long, either haven’t moved at all (sadly) or are just moving to Europe this season.
+And Yang Min Hyeok is having a better season as a 17-18 year old on his debut than any of them.
 For a guy who just turned 18 to move straight to a TOP EPL team?
-The closest precedent is probably Lee Chung Yong or Ki Sung Yong – that’s how special YMH must be.
+The closest precedent is probably Lee Chung Yong (20-21 years old, transferred to Bolton Wanderers, and got player of the year in his debut season in the EPL) – that’s how special YMH must be.
 And it’s pretty clear that this guy is one of the best wingers in the K League right now, if not the best.

 The question on most of our minds is – will he actually play for Tottenhams’ A team?
 I don’t know – you can never predict these things.
 Is it the best idea to move to such a big team right away?
 Is loaning back to Gangwon until January the right move?
 Could he have just been loaned to Gimcheon Sangmu instead and get military service out of the way?
 Or do the Spurs camp and YMH’s agents think his development would be better suited in a stronger league (since he’s too good for the K League right now)?
 I don’t know, but I trust the player and his camp to have made the best decision for his career.
 Do know however that there is precedent for instant impact – Bae Jun Ho in the Championship last season comes to mind, but so does Lee Chung Yong, who established himself as one of Bolton Wanderer’s most important players, winning Player of the Year, in his first season at just age 20/21.
 Yang Min Hyeok may not be quite as technically gifted as Lee Chung Yong but he is certainly a much better finisher – we will see how his first season in Europe turns out.
 Like Lee Chung Yong’s… or like Kim Ji Soo’s (ok I know Kim Ji Soo hasn’t made his PL breakthrough just yet, but his first season was with the B team and this season he looks set to actually make some Premier League appearances based on his preseason activity… or so I hope).